xuyingzhongguo/VoD/README.md

-# VoD
-VoD: Learning Volume of Differences for Video-Based Deepfake Detection
+# VoD: Learning Volume of Differences for Video-Based Deepfake Detection